Impact of Connectivity on Laplacian Representations in Reinforcement Learning: Introduction

 Under this representation, the problem boils down to (i) constructing the graph, and (ii) learning the node representation.
 In model-based approaches, the graph is constructed explicitly.
 Although this approach scales poorly with the size of the state space, most existing theoretical analyses focus on this.
 In this work we turn our attention to the model-free approach, where the representation is learned directly from interaction data without an explicit model of the transition graph.
 As proposed by \citet{wuLaplacianRLLearning2018}, this can be done via stochastic optimization, namely by optimizing the Graph Drawing Objective (GDO) introduced by~\citet{korenSpectralGraphDrawing2003}.
 Subsequent works refined this objective in order to address some of its shortcomings \citep{wangBetterLaplacianRepresentation2021}, with the most recent~\citep{gomezProperLaplacianRepresentation2024} proposing the Augmented Lagrangian Laplacian Objective (ALLO).
 Interested readers can refer to \cref{sec:related_works} for a comprehensive review of related works.

 Understanding the error of the learned representation, i.e., the quality of the approximated value function for any given downstream task and policy, is fundamental for its application to policy evaluation (and possibly, optimization) with linear function approximation.
 Both the spectral decomposition and GDO optimization phases contribute to the approximation error of the Laplacian representation.
 To our knowledge, there are no characterizations of the overall approximation error, which is crucial to understand the limitations of the Laplacian representation and which factors contribute the most to the error.
 This may help practitioners selecting the number of features, the behavior policy used to collect the data, or anticipating failure modes in poorly connected MDPs.
-Moreover, analytical studies of the approximation error are usually conditioned on uniform policies or symmetric transition graphs.
-In contrast, we make no prior assumption on the behavior policy, nor on the symmetry of the dynamics.
-However, our analysis suggests that the quality of the approximation is fundamentally governed by the transition graph's \emph{connectivity}.
+In the study of Laplacian representations for RL, it is customary to assume the symmetry of the induced transition matrix for simplicity~\citep{mahadevanProtovalueFunctionsLaplacian2007}.
+This assumption is satisfied, for example, by deterministic decision processes with uniform policies.
+However, the symmetry assumption excludes most cases of practical interest.
+In this work, we make no assumptions on the symmetry of the dynamics, admitting general stochastic transitions and non-uniform behavior policies.
+In fact, while symmetry certainly helps, our analysis suggests that the quality of the approximation is fundamentally governed by the transition graph's \emph{connectivity}.